TurboBasic/styleGuideOfGod/README.md

 # styleGuideOfGod
-want to create style guide God would use if He was a front-end developer
+style guide God would use if He was a front-end developer